nbd-wtf/nostr-tools/README.md

 // will automatically subscribe to the all the events called with .sub above
 ```

+All functions expect bytearrays as hex strings and output bytearrays as hex strings.

 For other utils please read the source (for now).